IDSIA/sacred/docs/observers.rst

 priority.
 The first observer determines the ``_id`` of the run.

-At the moment there are four observers that are shipped with Sacred:
+At the moment there are five observers that are shipped with Sacred:

  * The main one is the :ref:`mongo_observer` which stores all information in a `MongoDB <http://www.mongodb.org/>`_.